ddsgok/gtypo/README.md

-# Typogenerator: a typosquatting generator in Golang
+# gtypoerator: a typosquatting generator in Golang

 A Golang typosquat generator utilizing various strategies to generate potential variants of a string.
 Some strategies are similar to those utilized by [dnstwist](https://github.com/elceef/dnstwist).
 This library is not intended to be a complete port of dnstwist and may include additional strategies.